LLM Commercial Law

 Why choose this course?

-- We take a modern and contemporary approach to teaching law in a global context.
-You can tailor your coursework and assignments to different jurisdictions, so gaining a true international flavour of law.
+- Benefit from our modern approach to teaching law in a global context: you can tailor your coursework and assignments to different jurisdictions, so gaining a truly international flavour of law

-- Study either full time or part time, at a pace to suit your circumstances.
-This LLM is also available online.
+- Study either full time or part time, at a pace to suit you and your circumstances.

 Course code: MM1AE